g-sys-v2/vtm-version-difficulty-mapping/README.md

 ```
 where
-    n: Number of dice being rolled in the V20 roll
+    n: Number of dice being rolled in the OWOD roll
-    s: Number of successes required in the V20 roll
+    s: Number of successes required in the OWOD roll
-    d: V20 Difficulty rating for the V20 roll
+    d: OWOD Difficulty rating for the OWOD roll
 ```

-The program will return the input parameters as well as the probability of success for the V20 roll using them, in addition to the corresponding 5E Difficulty and the associated probability of success.
+The program will return the input parameters as well as the probability of success for the OWOD roll using them, in addition to the corresponding 5E Difficulty and the associated probability of success.